nzzdev/Q-renderer-skeleton/README.md

 # NZZ Storytelling Q Renderer Service Skeleton

-Q tool skeleton to use for creating a new Q tool.
-Create a new repo, clone or download this skeleton repo, copy it in your new one and change it according to your needs.
+Q tool skeleton to help you creating a new Q tool.
+Clone or download this repo, change it according to your needs and push to your own new remote repo.

 ## Docker setup
 Dockerfile already included in skeleton repo.
 Renderer service can be dockerized locally with: